Here’s What’s New in Outdoor Path Lights

 If you don’t want your light fixtures noticeable during daylight hours, one trend is to disguise them.
 You can easily do this by placing some rocks or some colorful plants around the fixture, allowing it to still emit light during the evening.
 This also helps if your light is too bright and you need to cut down on brightness.

-Spacing is key when it comes to path lights and the trend here is less is more.
+Spacing is key when it comes to garden path lights and the trend here is less is more.
 Stick to a span of 10 to 15 feet between lights.
 This will help create just enough light to help guide the way along the path without going overboard.